 The Georgia Lottery was able to pay back its start-up line of credit within two weeks of start-up.

-On average the Georgia Lottery offers 40-45 instant ticket games at any given time and has nine on-line, or computerized, games - CASH 3, CASH 4, Georgia FIVE, Decades of Dollars, Win for Life, Fantasy 5, Mega Millions, Powerball and KENO!
+On average the Georgia Lottery offers 40-45 instant ticket games at any given time and has nine draw, or computerized, games - CASH 3, CASH 4, Georgia FIVE, All or Nothing, Decades of Dollars, Fantasy 5, Mega Millions, Powerball and KENO!

 Lottery tickets are now being sold at more than 8,700 authorized retailer locations in Georgia.